 4. Brass Or Aluminum

-The Leica M11 black version uses a lighter aluminum body and the M11 Silver uses a heavier brass body.
-I have the Leica MP and a Leica M6 and the zinc build of the M6 is considerably lighter, although the new M6 is now brass.
+The Leica M11 and M11P black versions use a lighter aluminum body and the M11 and M11P silver bodies use a heavier brass body or top plate.
+I believe a good portion of the bodies are Magnesium Alloy.
+I have a Leica MP and a Leica M6, and the zinc build of the M6 is considerably lighter, although the new M6 is now made of brass.

 5. Crop Modes

 The Leica M11 lets you run the camera with different crops.
-1.3x which is basically APS-H, and 1.8x which is a hair tighter than Canon APS-C. These seem like weird numbers but they actually push your in-between focal lengths into standard focal lengths.
-For example, at 1.3x your 28mm lens becomes a 36mm lens and at 1.8x it becomes a 50mm lens.
+1.3x which is basically APS-H, and 1.8x which is a hair tighter than Canon APS-C. These seem like weird numbers, but they actually push your in-between focal lengths into standard focal lengths.
+For example, at 1.3x, your 28mm lens becomes a 36mm lens, and at 1.8x, it becomes a 50mm lens.

-If you’re on a 40mm lens the 1.3x becomes 52mm and the 1.8x becomes 72mm.
+If you’re on a 40mm lens, the 1.3x becomes 52mm, and the 1.8x becomes 72mm.
 So it’s kind of borrowing some love from the Leica Q2 system.

-I never really thought I would use this, but I often carry the Voigtlander 21mm f3.5, and love that lens at 28mm with a 1.3x crop.
-So I find myself using that lens a lot now with the 1.3x crop.
+I never really thought I would use this, but I often carry the Voigtlander 21mm f3.5 and love that lens at 28mm with a 1.3x crop.
+So, I find myself using that lens a lot now with the 1.3x crop.
 Some of those Voigtlander lenses like the 21mm and 28mm have a lot of issues along the corners and edges and running them with the 1.3x gives great results.

-When shooting DNG the files come into Lightroom already cropped, but you still get the full 61MP image, so you can always expand it out and re-adjust the composition if you miss by a little.
+When shooting DNG, the files come into Lightroom already cropped, but you still get the full 61MP image, so you can always expand it out and re-adjust the composition if you miss by a little.

 The same works with perspective control.
 If shooting DNG, the images in LR come already cropped with the Guided Transform setting defined by the camera, but you can always revert back to the full sensor image.